BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 it’s measured by how much you don’t move in the face of uncertainty, sensuality, pain, misfortune, etc. How much is your mind scraping at the walls to outrun the pain, or how much is it like a mountain that cannot be moved?
-Being immovable is *samadhi*.
-The beginning of the right *samadhi* is not being moved by the five hindrances or by the joys and griefs regarding the world.
-If you develop that, it’s the *samadhi* of *jhana*.
+Being immovable is <span lang="pi">*samadhi*</span>.
+The beginning of the right <span lang="pi">*samadhi*</span> is not being moved by the five hindrances or by the joys and griefs regarding the world.
+If you develop that, it’s the <span lang="pi">*samadhi*</span> of
+<span lang="pi">*jhana*</span>.

-Most people hope that if they do some technique of watching the breath and so on, they will get into *jhana* and then they will not be bothered by the hindrances or moved by the joys and griefs of the world, but as you can see, you have to do the work of not moving on account of the joys, griefs, and hindrances first and then the result will be the pleasure of the seclusion, which is where *jhana* is.
-The measure of samadhi is the immovability regarding any pressure whether positive or negative, but it’s usually negative.
+Most people hope that if they do some technique of watching the breath and so on, they will get into <span lang="pi">*jhana*</span> and then they will not be bothered by the hindrances or moved by the joys and griefs of the world, but as you can see, you have to do the work of not moving on account of the joys, griefs, and hindrances first and then the result will be the pleasure of the seclusion, which is where
+<span lang="pi">*jhana*</span> is.
+The measure of samadhi is the
+immovability regarding any pressure whether positive or negative, but it’s usually negative.

-If you have no sila, you have no samadhi and will be completely overwhelmed if you understand what *Nibbana* is.
-The Buddha’s teaching will terrify you, because from the *putthajjanas* point of view, “it is the death of me” and it is.
-If you invest the effort in sila, through such endurance you will be developing *samadhi*.
+If you have no sila, you have no samadhi and will be completely overwhelmed if you understand what <span lang="pi">*Nibbana*</span> is.
+The Buddha’s teaching will terrify you, because from the
+<span lang="pi">*putthajjanas*</span> point of view, “it is the death of
+me” and it is.
+If you invest the effort in sila, through such endurance you will be developing <span lang="pi">*samadhi*</span>.

-The necessary *samadhi* will be born from the work of your sila, sense restraint, abandoning the joys and griefs, and your cultivation of the context of uncertainty.
+The necessary <span lang="pi">*samadhi*</span> will be born from the work of your sila, sense restraint, abandoning the joys and griefs, and your cultivation of the context of uncertainty.
 In that way, you will force your mind to compose, which will have to result in clear seeing.

 </div>